 Interested in getting a job after graduation?
 Planning is the fourth most successful degree subject for finding work after completion.

-The Royal Town Planning Institute (RTPI) is continuing its highly successful bursary for places on accredited University planning Masters courses.
-It is open to students from any discipline including law, politics, geography or architecture who decide to choose planning as a career.
+The Future Planners Bursary is the Royal Town Planning Institute's (RTPI) highly successful bursary for places on accredited university planning Master's courses.
+It is open to students from any discipline, including law, politics, geography or architecture, who decide to choose planning as a career.
 Interested?
 Find out more about town planning and how you can help shape the places we live and work in.

-The bursary will be worth £1,000 to the successful student.
-It has been co-sponsored by Universities, and will be offered as either a fee waiver or for the recipient to use at their discretion (this may vary by institution).
+Each successful applicant will receive a £1,000 bursary.
+The bursary is co-sponsored by universities, and will be offered as either a fee waiver or for the recipient to use at their discretion (this may vary by institution).

 - are a UK / EU citizen or have proof of eligibility to work in the UK or Ireland after graduation